Speak to one of our Personal & Business Bankruptcy specialists today.

 Communicating and negotiating the correct terms with your business associates and suppliers is essential.
 Making the most out of what you have by being resourceful will be critical to the survival of your enterprise.

-Our administration service is when a chartered accountant or licensed insolvency practitioner (IP) is appointed to oversee and assume control of the company from the current directors, and manage the business from this point onwards towards an suitable end game.
+The administration service is when a chartered accountant or licensed insolvency practitioner (IP) is appointed to oversee and assume control of the company from the current directors, and manage the business from this point onwards towards a suitable end game.
+This is a great solution when a director requires an expert to navigate the business through some troubled circumstances with a view of restoring it back to the director when the company is in a better position.
+This is also a positive strategy if the company is wanting to sell.

 The starting point for any company liquidation is determining how the company liquidation or insolvency proceedings are initiated, and what is involved.
 How much will it cost?
 How long will it take?
 What will be my circumstances following liquidation?